lmudl/trialing/README.md

 and for each hospital obtain the following information:
 **id**, **name**, **address**, **lat**, **long**, **country**, **region**, **city**, **contact data**.
 We scraped the data using *Beautifulsoup* and saved it to data/hospital_web.csv.
-Rows wih duplicated hospital_id were merged and their combined information was stored (for the phone variable).
+Rows with duplicated hospital_id were merged and their combined information was stored (for the phone variable).
-Some hospitals were missing the region information but for other hospitals in the same city, the region was giving.
+Some hospitals were missing the region information but for other hospitals in the same city, the region was given.
 We therefore matched the regions with the cities when region was missing (see code/R/eda-trialing.csv).
 After completing the data this way, in the next step we match the hospitals with a dataset that contains clinical trials and the hospital_id where the trial was done (hospital_trial.csv).